 Designed for majors in Philosophy.
 Development and completion of an independent research project in the context of a seminar in which the student's ideas, drafts and thesis are questioned and defended.
 In addition to the discussion of each student's work, issues regarding the nature of philosophy will be discussed.
 This course provides an opportunity to utilize philosophical skills in a systematic analysis of a philosophical problem.
 Each student will develop a thesis to be presented and defended in a public forum.
-Prerequisites: PHL 2800 and two additional courses in philosophy.
+Prerequisites: nine semester hours in PHL courses at or above the 2000 level or consent of the instructor.